ladislav-hovan/comet/README.md

 # comet
-C++ code for optimising coefficients of individual CVs for PCV MD simulations
+C++ code for optimising coefficients of individual CVs for PCV MD simulations.

+Requires the Eigen library.